recoilme/pudge/README.md

 ...
 db.Counter(key, val)
 ```
-In that case, all data stored in memory and  will be stored on disk only on Close.
+In that case, all data is stored in memory and will be stored on disk only on Close.

 [Example server for highload, with http api](https://github.com/recoilme/bandit-server)

- - You may use pudge as engine for creating databases.
+ - You may use pudge as an engine for creating databases.

  [Example database](https://github.com/recoilme/slowpoke)

- - Don't forget close all opened databases on shutdown/kill.
+ - Don't forget to close all opened databases on shutdown/kill.
 ```golang
  	// Wait for interrupt signal to gracefully shutdown the server
 	quit := make(chan os.Signal)